Biography

 Research

-Anthropology of Mongolia and Inner Asia; medical anthropology, political economy, post-socialism, medical colonialism, nationalism, ritual, shamanism, Buddhist medicine, cosmology and landscape, political ecology
+Anthropology of Mongolia and Inner Asia; medical anthropology; nationalism; Tibetan medicine; medical imperialism; ritual; shamanism; cosmology and landscape; political ecology

 Publications

-forthcoming ‘The People’s Duty to Love and Protect’: mineral springs and the moral register of changing landscapes in Mongolia’.
-Changing Climate and Communities in High Space and Icy Places (ed.)
-Knapp, R. Work in progress.
+‘The People’s Duty to Love and Protect’: mineral springs and the moral register of changing landscapes in Mongolia.
+Knapp, R. and H. Havnevik (eds.)
+Changing Climate and Communities in High Spaces and Icy Places.
+Open Book Publishers.
+Accepted.

-forthcoming Herders in the ‘Age of the Market’ Mongolia: Innovation and Informal Networks of Care.
+2022 Herders in the ‘Age of the Market’, Mongolia: innovation and informal networks of care.
 On the Move: Reframing Nomadic Pastoralism.
 Doha, Qatar: National Museum of Qatar.
-In Press.

 2021 Transgressing National ‘Green Culture’ and the Moral Authority of Nature in ‘Age of the Market’ Mongolia.
 Inner Asia 23(2): 304-329.